Red Sands: Plot

 In 2002, Jeff Keller, who mysteriously survived the slaughter of his troops during a mission, is debriefed by an officer.
 The facts gathered indicate that he and his soldiers had been ambushed by al-Qaeda fighters who killed them all, leaving Keller for dead.

-Two weeks before, in September 2002, Keller's crew gets a mission assignment and is set out to an isolated farmhouse where a family had been slaughtered days before.
+Two weeks before, in September 2002, Keller's crew gets a mission assignment and sets out for an isolated farmhouse where a family had been slaughtered days before.
 Their mission is to monitor a road as a sting to catch militants using it to transfer supplies.
 However, as the platoon’s convoy makes their way towards the objective, an IED detonates near the truck carrying Keller’s squad.
 Disorientated, the vehicle inadvertently heads off in a different direction from the rest of their platoon.
 Staff Sergeant Howston manages to make contact with their lieutenant and is ordered to conduct a reconnaissance sweep, sending Keller and a group to search the area.
 During this unintended stop, the men discover a mysterious shrine; the squad's interpreter Wilcox believes that it was a shrine to a Djinn, a powerful deity made from a smokeless flame, which in mythology matched the legend of a genie.
 A bored member of their group, Chard Davies, proceeds to fire a few rounds at a stone idol, causing it to shatter.
 They return to their convoy and go to the farmhouse.
 While there, a series of bizarre events unfold.

 The squad travels to a nearby village to announce their presence, only to find it abandoned, with the only sign of inhabitants being a man lying dead and half buried in the sand.
 A sandstorm comes up and the group catches an unnamed Afghan woman running in, seeking shelter.
-Unable to speak her language they are unable to understand what she is saying, though dubious to her arrival, they keep her in case there are more.
+Unable to speak her language, they cannot understand what she is saying.
+Though dubious to her arrival, they keep her in case there are more.
 During the following days, tension begins to mount in the group.
 Staff Sergeant Howston is unable to reach any of their allies by radio; when Wilcox attempts to, he hears a strange distress call stating that their sergeant has gone AWOL.
 Howston cannot hear this call.
 Paranoia begins to get the better of them, when Howston receives word that they missed a car on the road which they cannot see, and their truck's ignition system is destroyed one night.